Bag of Tricks for Adversarial Training: Bag of tricks

 \textbf{Optimizer.} Most of the AT methods apply SGD with momentum as the optimizer.
 The momentum factor is usually set to be $0.9$ with zero dampening.
 In other cases, \citet{carmon2019unlabeled} apply SGD with Nesterov, and \citet{rice2020overfitting} apply Adam for cyclic learning rate schedule.
 We test some commonly used optimizers in Table~\ref{table15}, as well as the decoupled AdamW~\citep{loshchilov2018decoupled} and the recently proposed gradient centralization trick SGD-GC / SGD-GCC~\citep{yong2020gradient}.
 We can find that SGD-based optimizers (e.g., Mom, Nesterov, SGD-GC / SGD-GCC) have similar performance, while Adam / AdamW performs worse for piecewise learning rate schedule.

-\textbf{Weight decay.} As observed in Table~\ref{table1}, the weight decay in previous work almost falls in three values: $1\times10^{-4}$, $2\times10^{-4}$, and $5\times10^{-4}$.
+\textbf{Weight decay.} As observed in Table~\ref{table1}, three different values of weight decay are used in previous defenses, including $1\times10^{-4}$, $2\times10^{-4}$, and $5\times10^{-4}$.
 While $5\times10^{-4}$ is a fairly widely used value for weight decay in deep learning, the prevalence of the value $2\times10^{-4}$ should stem from \citet{madry2018towards} in the adversarial setting.
 In Fig.~\ref{fig:wd}(a), we report the best test accuracy under different values of weight decay\footnote{Note that \citet{rice2020overfitting} also investigate the effect of different weight decay (i.e., $\ell_{2}$ regularization), but they focus on a coarse value range of $\{5\times 10^{k}\}$, where $k\in\{-4,-3,-2,-1,0\}$.}.
 We can see that the gap of robust accuracy can be significant due to slightly different values of weight decay (e.g., up to $\sim 7\%$ for $1\times10^{-4}$ vs. $5\times10^{-4}$).
 Besides, in Fig.~\ref{fig:wd}(b) we plot the learning curves of test accuracy w.r.t. training epochs.
 Note that smaller values of weight decay make the model learn faster in the initial phase, but the overfitting phenomenon also appears earlier.
+In Fig.~\ref{fig:visualization}, we visualize the cross sections of the decision boundary.
+We can see that proper values of weight decay (e.g., $5\times10^{-4}$) can enlarge margins from decision boundary and improve robustness.
+Nevertheless, as shown in the left two columns, this effect is less significant on promoting clean accuracy.
 As a result, weight decay is a critical and usually neglected ingredient that largely influences the robust accuracy of adversarially trained models.
-In contrast, the clean accuracy is much less sensitive to the choice of weight decay, for both adversarially and standardly (shown in Fig.~\ref{fig:wd_standard}) trained models.
+In contrast, the clean accuracy is much less sensitive to weight decay, for both adversarially and standardly (shown in Fig.~\ref{fig:wd_standard}) trained models.

 \textbf{Activation function.} Most of the previous AT methods apply ReLU as the non-linear activation function in their models, while \citet{xie2020smooth} empirically demonstrate that smooth activation functions can better improve model robustness on ImageNet.
 Following their settings, we test if a similar conclusion holds on CIFAR-10.
 By comparing the results on ReLU and Softplus in Table~\ref{table4} (for PGD-AT) and Table~\ref{tableappendix4} (for TRADES), we confirm that smooth activation indeed benefits model robustness for ResNet-18.
 However, as shown in Table~\ref{table9} (for PGD-AT) and Table~\ref{table20} (for TRADES), this benefit is less significant on larger models like WRN.
 Thus we deduce that smaller model capacity can benefit more from the smoothness of activation function.
 Besides, as shown in Table~\ref{table4}, models trained on CIFAR-10 seem to prefer activation function $\sigma(x)$ with zero truncation, i.e., $\sigma(x)\geq 0$.
 Those with negative return values like ELU, LeakyReLU, Tanh have worse performance than ReLU.